anelbas/SecretVault/README.md

 - Navigate to that port to see the front-end locally (localhost:portNumber)

 - To see the hosted front-end go to: http://ec2-13-246-58-156.af-south-1.compute.amazonaws.com:3003/
+- PLEASE NOTE: At the moment the front-end is connected to the local api because it is more secure so the above link will not work.
+Please test it while running everything locally.
+Don't try to test the hosted stuff, thank you!
 - Extra documentation for the front-end can be found in github

 # SETTING UP THE BACK-END: